What’s that grey thing, sat over there in the corner? That thing with the big ears…You may have seen it before in different places you have worked.

 Define what a good lead will look like

 The more targeted the leads are that you generate, the better your conversion rates are going to be, so decide together what a good lead will look like.
 This may include the type of company, size, location, industry and structural set-up.
-Agree a list of the core criteria you’re going to use to assess the strength of each lead.
+Agree on a list of the core criteria you’re going to use to assess the strength of each lead.

-Define what a high quality lead is
+Define what a high-quality lead is

-Now continue to narrow your criteria down even further, to be clear on exactly what the top, most high quality leads will be.
-Also share here what striking gold would look like – who does the sales team have on their ultimate dream client wish list?
+Now continue to narrow your criteria down even further, to be clear on exactly what the top, most high-quality leads will be.
+Also, share here what striking gold would look like – who does the sales team have on their ultimate dream client wish list?
 This is a key element to the marketing-sales bond, and when unanswered, it can cause a continuous rift.
-Instead of asking “who defines a “sales ready” lead?”- agree to decide the criteria together.
+Instead of asking “who defines a “sales-ready” lead?”- agree to decide the criteria together.